zubair1811/CyberSecurityPractice_2022/RHEL-NOTES/NFS.md

 #### How to use
 GO to the client Browser write ftp://server1 : Here server1 is our server name.
+We can also used IP.

+##### Check Service detail
+RHEL-7
+sytemctl list-units
+systemct list-unit-files

+##### Basic Steps for Service checking